 A native of the Tri-Cities area in central Washington (or Warshington as all east of the Cascades are required to pronounce it), Michelle holds a BA in Biology from Gustavus Adolphus College and a PhD in Genetics from Cornell University.
 Her doctoral work focused on DNA replication timing which afforded her the opportunity to develop expertise in both wet lab and computational biology.
 As part of the GDL, Michelle leads computational efforts on single cell epigenomic and transcriptomic studies, as well as being sidetracked into odd side projects that we pilot from time to time.

-Michelle enjoys exploring the outdoor opportunities of the Mohawk Valley, tabletop gaming, and CrossFit (don't worry, she'll tell you all about it).
+Michelle enjoys exploring all that the Mohawk Valley has to offer, tabletop and PC gaming, and CrossFit (don't worry, she'll tell you all about it).

 RYAN PFEIFFER, BS, NY CLT

 Hailing from Boonville, NY, Ryan received his BS in Bioinformatics and Molecular Biology from Rensselaer Polytechnic Institute and soon thereafter joined the MMRI as a Research Associate.
 As part of the GDL, Ryan spearheads clinical laboratory operations and pursues research on the molecular basis of inherited cardiac arrhythmias.

 When not at work, you'll find Ryan enjoying the outdoors on his boat or snowmobile.
 Also our resident space expert, Ryan is tasked with keeping track of astronomical events and notable rocket launches.